Mount Horeb, Wisconsin

-Mount Horeb is a village in Dane County, Wisconsin,.
-The population was 7,754 at the time of the 2020 census.
-It is part of the Madison Metropolitan Statistical Area.
+Mount Horeb is a village in Dane County, Wisconsin, United States.
+The population was 7,754 at the 2020 census.
+It is part of the Madison metropolitan area.

 History

-The Ho-Chunk nation

-The Village of Mount Horeb is part of the ancestral territory of the Ho-Chunk nation.
-Ho-Chunk translates into "People of the Sacred Language," or "People of the Big Voice," and belong to the Siouan linguistic family.
-Beginning in 1829, the Ho-Chunk, sometimes referred to by the exonym, Winnebago (which is derived from the French "Ouinipegouek," or "People of the Stinking Water") experienced massive amounts of pressure from European and American settlers as their land was opened for agriculture and lead mining.
-Their territory was ceded to the United States' Government through three treaties: 1829, 1832, and 1837.
-The treaty signed in 1829, encompassed territory that would be the future site of Mount Horeb.
-These treaties, accompanied by colonizing pressure and xenophobic fears rising from the Dakota War of 1862, forced the tribe West from their land across the Mississippi River.
-Currently, the tribe has no reservation, rather, 8,800 acres, located throughout twenty counties in western Wisconsin, are held by the 7,100 members of the Ho-Chunk.
+Mount Horeb is part of the ancestral territory of the Ho-Chunk nation.
+Beginning in 1829, the Ho-Chunk experienced pressure from European and American settlers as their land was opened for agriculture and lead mining.
+An 1829 treaty ceded the territory that would be the future site of Mount Horeb to the United States.

-Early settlement

-Settlement in Dane County began in 1828 when Ebenezer Brigham discovered a load of lead in the Blue Mounds area, and established a tavern and inn.
 In 1849, the tract of land that would become Mount Horeb was purchased by James Morrison, and a year later sold a portion to Granville Neal.
 This initial settlement largely drew individuals of English, Irish, German, and Scottish ethnic backgrounds, as well as Yankees and settlers from Southern states.
-As the population of the Blue Mounds Township grew, so too did the need for a new post office.
 In 1861, the first post office in Mount Horeb was established in the home of English immigrant and Methodist Episcopal lay minister George Wright.
-As the new postmaster, Wright selected the name Mount Horeb for the settlement.
-The "Mount" portion of the name is said to be inspired by the surrounding geography, while "Horeb" is derived from the Biblical location wherein the prophet Moses received the Ten Commandments from the Judeo-Christian God while leading the Jewish people through the Sinai Peninsula on their exodus out of Egypt.
-References to this site can be found in the books of Exodus, Deuteronomy, 1 Kings, Psalms, and Malachi.
+As the new postmaster, Wright selected the name Mount Horeb from the Biblical Mount Horeb, wherein the prophet Moses received the Ten Commandments.
 When Wright moved to Norwalk, Iowa, the post office moved to a space closer to the settlement referred to as "The Corners."
-The name changed to "Horeb's Corner," before officially being designated as Mount Horeb.
+The name changed to "Horeb's Corner" before officially being designated as Mount Horeb.